 He is an inspiration to me.
 He learned English to a shockingly high level in only a year.
 He spent 6-8 hours a day on English to do so.

 You can’t dedicate that much time to language learning comfortably.
 You have housework and errands and so much other stuff to do.
 It’s okay to take a couple years to reach basic fluency.
 If you can carve out half an hour a day, 4-6 times a week, that’s fair enough.
 An hour a day would be better.

-Taking time to smell the flowers look at turtles in a stream.
+Taking time look at turtles in a stream.